circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 to authorize CircleCI,
 click the **Authorize application** button.

+4. On the [Add Projects](https://circleci.com/add-projects){:rel="nofollow"} page,
+follow all projects
+you want the machine user to have access to.

 ## Permissions Overview

 CircleCI requests the following permissions from your VCS provider,